firoagni/ai-development-tutorials/LLMs_explained.md

 **Notes**:
 - Pretraining is unsupervised learning because the model learns from raw text without labeled answers.
 - Models don’t just adjust embeddings — they primarily adjust the weights.
 For accurate predictions, weight adjustments are more crucial than embedding tweaks.
 - LLM models do not store or retain copies of the data they are trained on.
-Instead, models learn from the data to predict the next token with greater accuracy.
+Instead, models use the training data to improve their accuracy to predict the next token.

 ## The Transformer Algorithm
 This is the algorithm that all modern LLMs are based on.
 This algorithm was introduced in 2017 in a paper called [“Attention Is All You Need”](https://proceedings.neurips.cc/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf).